Detail from "Mary and Child Among the Saints and Angels," Saint Catherine's Monastery, Sinai, 6th Century. Public Domain. Source: Wikimedia Commons

 "Mary, Blessed Virgin, II (In Theology)" (New Catholic Encyclopedia, 2nd edition)

-"Mary, Mother of Jesus Christ" (New Schaff-Herzog Encyclopedia)
+"Mary, Mother of Jesus Christ" (New Schaff-Herzog Encyclopedia) - Click this link, then scroll down to find the article

 Gain more background information on Mary and Mariological topics using these reference works.